The Crime of Padre Amaro | El Crimen del Padre Amaro

 June 8, 2008

-Saw this film on DVD while staying at an amazing vacation rental Maui condo that my wife found.
+Saw this film on DVD while staying at an amazing Maui rental that my wife found.
 We were celebrating our tenth anniversary at the same resort, Kapalua, where we were married.
 We had spent the morning snorkeling off one of the beaches on the western coast of Maui, then playing a round of golf in the afternoon at one of Kapalua's championship golf courses.
 Wiped out, we decided to order in and just relax watching a movie.
 The condo that we were renting had a closet full of DVD's and when we saw The Crime of Padre Amaro starring Gael García Bernal, we knew that was the movie choice for the evening.
 Sure it's a bit over the top with the sensationalism of the plot, but you can't deny the film's clear condemnation of the Catholic church's hypocrisy and abuse of power.
 We both enjoy Gael Garcia Bernal and felt this was one of his best roles.
 With such a limited run, we never saw the film when it was first released.
 But you can rent it on Netflix.

 ***1/2 Mike C